 Shipping Information: Once your payment is received, I will process your order in 1-2 days.
 If you choose a Priority Mail option, it will be delivered within 2-3 days (so you should receive your order 3-5 business days after you place the order).
 If you choose the Media Mail option, the USPS says it should be delivered in 2-8 days.

 Other Ways to Get a Copy of the Book: You can also order the book through all the big on-line book sellers or your favorite local book store (but it won't be signed by the author).
 It is available in bookstores where native plant gardening is popular.
-Many sellers offer the book on Ebay; sometimes I offer specials there, too.
+Many sellers offer the book on Ebay.
 The book is also available as an ebook through Amazon, Barnes and Noble, New Society Publishers, and elsewhere.

 The book is a high-quality soft cover book with 508 pages.
 It has a center color photo section and black and white photos throughout.
 Here is detailed information about the book and a link to the table of contents.

 The sudden popularity in wild-harvesting ginseng has increased interest in how to find, grow, and profit from native woodland botanicals.
 Whereas widespread harvesting of these native plants from our forests can threaten their very existence, the authors of this book promote conservation through cultivation.
 While there is a great deal of material available -- both in print and on the internet -- that discusses growing ginseng and other woodland botanicals, almost none of it forthrightly assesses profitability and the challenges that may be encountered trying to produce and sell these plants.
 Forest landowners, if they follow this book and use patience and common sense, can grow many of these native medicinals profitably while preserving and even enhancing their woodlands.